vuejs/v2.vuejs.org/src/v2/guide/events.md

 > New in 2.1.4

-It's also common to declare an event listener to be triggered at most once.
-Vue provides the `.once` modifier for `v-on`.

 ``` html
 <!-- the click event will be triggered at most once -->
 <a v-on:click.once="doThis"></a>
 ```

-`.once` modifier works for component `v-on` as well.
+Unlike the other modifiers, which are exclusive to native DOM events, the `.once` modifier can also be used on [component events](components.html#Using-v-on-with-Custom-Events).
+If you haven't read about components yet, don't worry about this for now.

 ## Key Modifiers